Israel hits Iran’s nuclear program and military leadership in unprecedented strikes

 By Helen Regan, Lauren Izso and Tamar Michaelis, CNN

-(CNN) — Israel struck at the heart of Iran’s nuclear, missile and military complex early Friday, in an unprecedented attack that reportedly killed Iran’s top military commander and plunges the wider Middle East into dangerous new territory.
+(CNN) — Israel struck at the heart of Iran’s nuclear, missile and military complex early Friday, in an unprecedented attack that reportedly killed three of Iran’s most powerful figures and plunges the wider Middle East into dangerous new territory.

-The strikes on Iran’s nuclear program and senior military leaders could be a turning point in the long-running conflict, as Israel braces for a major Iranian retaliation and – with the threat of a wider regional war breaking out now a real risk.
+The strikes on Iran’s nuclear program and senior military leaders could be a turning point in the long-running conflict, with Israel braced for a major Iranian retaliation – and the threat of a wider regional war breaking out now a real risk.

+Later Friday morning, that retaliation appeared to be underway after Israel’s military said Iran had launched more than 100 drones toward Israel, and that Israel had begun “intercepting” them outside of its borders.

+Iran’s Supreme Leader Ayatollah Ali Khamenei warned that Israel will face “severe punishment” for the attacks, and confirmed that a number of Iranian commanders and scientists had been killed.
+Iran’s Armed Forces spokesperson said both the United States and Israel would “pay dearly.”

+Posting on his social media platform, Truth Social, early Friday, Trump urged Iran to agree to a nuclear deal “before there is nothing left,” suggesting that subsequent Israeli attacks on the country could be “even more brutal.”

+Washington has long sought to limit Tehran’s nuclear capacity, with the most recent negotiations in Rome last month ending with no agreement.
+A sixth round of US-Iran talks had been scheduled for Sunday in Oman – it’s not clear if it will go ahead.

-In a televised address to the nation, Israeli Prime Minister Benjamin Netanyahu said the military operation had “struck at the head of Iran’s nuclear weaponization program” and targets included Iran’s main enrichment facility in Natanz, Iranian nuclear scientists, and Iran’s ballistic missiles program.
+In a televised address to the nation early Friday, Israeli Prime Minister Benjamin Netanyahu said the military operation had “struck at the head of Iran’s nuclear weaponization program” and targets included Iran’s main enrichment facility in Natanz, Iranian nuclear scientists, and Iran’s ballistic missiles program.

-“Moments ago, Israel launched operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel’s very survival,” Netanyahu said in a televised address.
+“Moments ago, Israel launched operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel’s very survival,” Netanyahu said.

 “This operation will continue for as many days as it takes to remove this threat.”

-Iran’s Supreme Leader Ayatollah Ali Khamenei warned that Israel will face “severe punishment” for the attacks, and confirmed that a number of Iranian commanders and scientists had been killed.

-Iranian state media reported General Hossein Salami, the commander-in-chief of the country’s elite Islamic Revolutionary Guard Corps (IRGC) and one of Iran’s most powerful figures, was among those killed in the attacks.

-Repeated explosions could be heard in Tehran and photos and videos showed what appeared to be apartment buildings damaged or lit up in flames, according to Iranian state media.
+Repeated explosions could be heard in the capital, Tehran, terrifying its residents, and multiple videos geolocated by CNN showed flames and smoke billowing from buildings across the city.
 Iran’s airspace has also been closed, its civil aviation authority said.

+An Israeli military statement later Friday said Israeli fighter jets had also completed a “large-scale strike” on aerial defense arrays in western Iran.
+“As part of the strikes, dozens of radars and surface-to-air missile launchers were destroyed,” it said.

+One of Iran’s most powerful men, Gen. Hossein Salami — the commander-in-chief of the country’s elite Islamic Revolutionary Guard Corps — was among those killed in the attacks, the IRGC confirmed.
+Maj.
+Gen. Mohammad Bagheri, the chief of staff of Iran’s armed forces and the country’s highest-ranking military officer, was also killed, according to Iran’s state TV channel IRINN.

+Azzam, a 35-year-old Iranian citizen who lives close to Saadat Abad in northern Tehran, an area targeted by Israel, told CNN: “I woke up with the whole house shaking.
+I was very scared, not knowing what had happened.”

+Sam, 29, told CNN that he fears further attacks.
+“I am concerned about the escalation of this, and what this means for us in Tehran.”
+Like Azzam, he requested anonymity due to concerns for his safety.

-Sirens sounded across Jerusalem before dawn Friday as Israel declared a state of special emergency, closing its airspace, shutting schools and banning social gatherings and non-essential work.
-Israeli sources told CNN they were bracing for a significant Iranian retaliation, and military chief of staff Lt.
-Gen. Eyal Zamir said “tens of thousands” of Israeli soldiers were being called up in preparation.
+Israel declared a state of special emergency, closing its airspace, shutting schools and banning social gatherings.
+“Tens of thousands” of Israeli soldiers were being called up in preparation for an Iranian retaliation, Israel’s military chief of staff said.

-An Israeli source told CNN that Israel was planning to carry out multiple rounds of attacks against Iran, saying: “This is not a one-day attack.”

-The United States was not involved in the strikes, US Secretary of State Marco Rubio said, noting that Israel had “advised” the US that it believed the “action was necessary for its self-defense.”
-Earlier, President Donald Trump had warned of the possibility of “massive conflict” in the Middle East that could take place “soon.”

 Fears of wider war